patrick-hebner/node-with-mongodb-setup/README.md

 - Yes install dependencies
 - pnpm

-I'm really fine with the default settings I get from this script, because I try to stick a close to the defaults as possible.
+I'm really fine with the default settings I get from this script, because I try to stick as close to the defaults as possible.
 If I really need some modification I just change it along the way.

 ```json